There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - You will be doing basic camping, not overnight backpacking trails

-Hiking shoes – I prefer Chacos, (I apologize for how gross mine are in the picture, I just wear them everyday) which are good for day hikes and around camp.
+Hiking shoes – I prefer Chacos, (I apologize for how gross mine are in the picture, I just wear them every day) which are good for day hikes and around camp.

 Yoga pants/leggings – These are for in the evening when it gets cooler, or sweatpants.
 Some kind of warm(ish) pants.
 Yes, even for the desert.
 It can get cool at night.
 I loooove my Fabletics black leggings.
 I prefer getting mine from Poshmark because I hate the Fabletics VIP system with a passion.
 You can use the code REDAROUNDWORLD for $10 off your first purchase, too!

 Hiking socks – Think Darn Tough.
 They have tons of different super comfy styles and lengths (knee high or ankle) for all kinds of outdoor activities.

-Hiking daypack – I LOVE the REI Ruckpack 18 (I have the green color) because it’s super light and the perfect size for hiking.
+Hiking daypack – I LOVE the REI Ruckpack 18 because it’s super light and the perfect size for hiking.
 I can have an extra jacket in it, plus snacks, a hat, and sometimes my camera, but I usually have that out.

 HydroFlask – I have the 40-ounce water bottle and I go pretty much everywhere with it.
 They have tons of sizes and style to choose from.
 They are pricey, but keep beverages ice cold for hours, even in a hot car, with the ice still in it!
 Buy the best water bottle ever here.

 Trail snacks – I can’t be the only one who gets hungry while I’m hiking, right?
 Some of my favorite snacks are Sahale nuts, EPIC venison bars, and Moon Cheese.